 Before long, you’re almost on the dang shoulder!
-I never noticed, but the next time I drove this stretch of 84 East (just before exist 67), I looked into the woods and the blue blazes are easily seen at 70+ (hey, this is CT) mph just a few feet into the woods!
+I never noticed, but the next time I drove this stretch of 84 East (just before exist 67), I looked into the woods and the blue blazes are easily seen at 70mph just a few feet into the woods!
 I wonder if I’ll ever see a hiker there for the rest of my life?

 There is a chain link fence separating highway and hiker, but it’s just not a fun stretch.
 Dennis and I couldn’t hear each other at all.
 Hey, you know what?
 Highway exit signs are way bigger when they’re looming over your head than when you’re zooming by them in a car.
 This goes on for about 15 minutes, which is 14 minutes too long.

 The trail finally turns east away from the highway and down and around a reservoir on its way out to Reservoir Road.
-Once up and over the guardrail onto the road – a really fun road to drive, by the way – you can go hike in the Walker Reservoir for a while if you want.
+Once up and over the guardrail onto the road – a really fun road to drive, by the way – you can go hike around Walker’s Reservoir for a while if you want.

 We chose not to… And ambled up the road to the commuter lot and the end of our somewhat strange day.